wren-lang/wren/doc/site/embedding/storing-c-data.markdown

     }

-The `foreign` keyword tells Wren to loop in the host application when it constructs an instance of the class.
+The `foreign` keyword tells Wren to loop in the host application when it constructs instances of the class.
 The host tells Wren how many bytes of extra memory the foreign instance should contain and in return, Wren gives the host the opportunity to initialize that data.

 To talk to the host app, Wren needs a C function it can call when it constructs an instance of the foreign class.
-This function is found through a binding process similar to how foreign methods are bound.
+This function is found through a binding process similar to [how foreign methods are bound][bind].
 When you [configure the VM][], you set the `bindForeignClassFn` field in WrenConfiguration to point to a C callback you define.
 Its signature must be:

+[bind]: calling-c-from-wren.html#binding-foreign-methods
 [configure the vm]: configuring-the-vm.html

     :::c